MicrosoftDocs/ATADocs/ATADocs/Understand/working-with-ata-console.md

     ![ATA server icon](media/ata-server-icon.png)

     > [!NOTE]
-    > Alternatively, you can open a browser from either the ATA Center or the ATA Gateway and browse to the IP address you configured in the ATA Center installation for the ATA Console.
+    > You can also open a browser from either the ATA Center or the ATA Gateway and browse to the IP address you configured in the ATA Center installation for the ATA Console.

 2. Enter your username and password and click **Log in**.